Mohammednihaln/Al-Quran_Flashcards/README.md

 1. Enter an ayah reference in the input field:
    - Numeric format: `2:255` (Surah 2, Ayah 255)
    - Name format: `al-baqarah 255`
-2. Click "Generate" to fetch and display the verse
+2. Click "Generate" to fetch and display the verse with English meaning as colourful Flashcards
 3. Use the export buttons to save as PNG or PDF

 ## Scripts